ballerina-platform/ballerina-distribution/examples/kafka-client-payload-data-binding/kafka_client_payload_data_binding.md

 # Kafka client - Payload data binding

-This example shows how to poll messages from the Kafka broker and bind the messages to a user-defined type.
-Define a required record type to data bind and provide it as the target type for the `pollPayload()` API.
-The received values will be bound to the target type internally.
-The consumer uses the built-in byte array deserializer for both the key and the value, which is the default deserializer in the `kafka:Consumer`.
-Use this API when you only want the payload of the consumer record and do not require metadata like `kafka:PartitionOffset` or `timestamp`.
+The Kafka consumer connects to a given Kafka server, and then receives payloads in a user defined type via data-binding.
+A Kafka consumer is created by giving the server endpoint, group id and the topic.
+Once connected, `pollPayload` method is used to receive payloads with the intended type from the Kafka server.
+The received payload will be bound to the target type internally.
+The consumer uses the built-in byte array deserializer for the value, which is the default deserializer in the `kafka:Consumer`.
+Use this to receive only the payload from a Kafka server without the metadata of the payload like `kafka:PartitionOffset` and `timestamp`.

 ::: code kafka_client_payload_data_binding.bal :::